Andrew-Ih/weather-app/README.md

    ```

 3. **Create a `.env.local` file**
-   Create a `.env.local` file in the root directory and add your OpenWeatherMap API key:
+   in the root directory and add your OpenWeatherMap API key:
    ```env
    VITE_WEATHER_API_KEY=your_api_key_here
    ```